avigael/simple-sample-bank/README.md

-# simple-sample-bank
+# Sample Bank
-Simple (Rough) Bank Website concept created using Bootstrap
+This is a small (rough) concept for a bank layout.
+I used this project to learn about Bootstrap.